-- 1. To understand and interpret academic texts in an appropriate and reasoned manner. - 2.
-To be able to justify positions with consistent arguments, as well as to defend them publically. - 3.
-To be able to communicate proficiently, both orally and in writing, in either of the two official languages of Catalonia (Catalan and Spanish) to expert and non-expert audiences. - 4.
-To be able to work in teams, actively participating in tasks and negotiating until reaching a consensus. - 5.
-To develop the capacity to reason critically about controversial subjects. - 6.
-To accept different points of view as a fundamental part of academic life and contemporary society, and to be able to put forth views while respecting other divergent opinions. - 7.
-Consolidate habits of self-discipline, self-commitment and rigor in the conduct of academic work, its organization and its proper timing. - 8.
-To have a proactive attitude in exploring often ignored matters, a fundamental skill in education and professional life. - 9.
-To be able to apply acquired knowledge flexibly and creatively to new contexts and situations. - 10.
-To show a sufficient level of knowledge required for professional performance. - 11.
-To use appropriate information in the formulation of proposals and the resolution of problems. - 12.
-To apply economic reasoning to decision-making. - 13.
-To apply knowledge and appropriate procedures to a range of complex situations. - 14.
-To identify the key factors of a problem. - 15.
+General skills 1.
+To understand and interpret academic texts in an appropriate and reasoned manner.
+2. To be able to justify positions with consistent arguments, as well as to defend them publically.
+3. To be able to communicate proficiently, both orally and in writing, in either of the two official languages of Catalonia (Catalan and Spanish) to expert and non-expert audiences.
+4. To be able to use English in all areas of work (reading, writing and speaking at a high level).
+5. To be able to work in teams, actively participating in tasks and negotiating until reaching a consensus.
+6. To develop the capacity to reason critically about controversial subjects.
+7. To accept different points of view as a fundamental part of academic life and contemporary society, and to be able to put forth views while respecting other divergent opinions.
+8. Consolidate habits of self-discipline, self-commitment and rigor in the conduct of academic work, its organization and its proper timing.
+9. To have a proactive attitude in exploring often ignored matters, a fundamental skill in education and professional life.
+10 .
+To be able to apply acquired knowledge flexibly and creatively to new contexts and situations.
+11 .
+To show a sufficient level of knowledge required for professional performance.
+12 .
+To use appropriate information in the formulation of proposals and the resolution of problems.
+13 .
+To apply economic reasoning to decision-making and to take decisions in high risk situations.
+14 .
+To apply knowledge and appropriate procedures to a range of complex situations.
+15 .
+To identify the key factors of a problem.
+16 .
 To demonstrate a critical perspective when faced with diverse situations.

-\ These skills are the literal translation of general skills G1, G2, G3, G6, G7, G8, G9, G10, G11, G13, G17, G18, G20, G21 and G22 specified in the "Memoria para la solicitud de verificación de títulos oficiales".
+G8, G se skills are the literal translation of general skills G1, G2, G3, G4, G6, G7, 9, G10, G11, G13, G16, G17, G18, G19 and G20 specified in the " Memoria a solicitud de verificación de títulos oficiales ".